USS LSM-380: Construction and career

 LSM-380 was laid down on 23 December 1944 at Brown Shipbuilding Co., Houston, Texas.
 Launched on 13 January 1945 and commissioned on 10 February 1945.

 During World War II, LSM-380 was assigned to the Asiatic-Pacific theater.
 She took part in the Occupation and China service from 18 July to 24 November 1946.
 She would leave China and sailed to Guam in December 1946, and on to Pearl Harbor in January 1947 before making her final leg across the Pacific to San Francisco, where she would join the mothball fleet at Suisan Bay.

 LSM-380 was decommissioned on 19 February 1948 and few days later on the 27th, she was sold to Devine Salvage Co. to be converted and used as a salvage ship with the name MV Salvage Chief.

 She was struck from the Navy Register on 12 March 1948.

 In 1949, she helped to refloat SS Pine Bluff Victory, which had run aground in the Columbia River.

 In December 1952, she refloated the liberty ship named SS Yorkmar, near the entrance to Grays Harbor on the Washington coast.

 In November and October 1956, the ship refloated the wrecked Nozima Maru in attempt to tow her to Japan for scrap but was caught in bad weather which led to the ship capsizing and abandoned in place to this day in Kiska Harbor.
-During the salvage mission, Chief Engineer Dick Floyd suffered a heart attack and passed away on board the ship.
+During the salvage mission, Chief Engineer Dick Floyd suffered a heart attack and died on board the ship.

 In 1967, she pulled the Greek freighter SS Captyannis off from the Clatsop Spit.

 On 17 December 1976, the Liberian oil tanker SS Sansinena exploded at the dock at the Port of Los Angeles.
 Salvage Chief was dispatched to salvage the wreck and pump out oil from the harbor.

 In the 1980s, the ship underwent refit in Astoria and given a new bridge followed by a helicopter deck on the aft.

 She would also stabilize and eventually assist in the transit of the crippled supertanker Exxon Valdez from Prince William Sound to San Diego in 1989.

 In February, she was called off during the New Carissa incident.
 December 1999, she would again take part in the rescue of the barge, Mr. Chips.